xapax/security/cross-site-scripting.md

 2. Reflected
 This is an attack where the script originates from the users request.
 This might seem a bit illogical, why would a user inject malicious code to himself?
 Well the code can

+3. DOM based
+DOM-based attacks are when something is injected into javascript on the DOM.
+So, it does not go by the server.
+Because the code gets executed in the response.
+Take a search-functionality for example.
+The users enters a search-parameter that gets sent to the server which might sanitize it or something.
+In the response the found search-items are sent, but not the search-query.
+But on the webpage the search query is exposed.
+"You searched for X" is shown.
+That is because it gets the search parameter from the url-parameter.
+By using `document.location.href` for example.

 ### How does it really work?
 Let's look at a practical example.